buffer/thug/doc/source/build.rst

         # python setup.py install

-Ssdeep (optional)
-^^^^^^^^^^^^^^^^^

-Ssdeep is a program for computing context triggered piecewise hashes (CTPH).
-Also called fuzzy hashes, CTPH can match inputs that have homologies.
-Such inputs have sequences of identical bytes in the same order, although bytes in between these sequences may be different in both content and length.

-Packages for most Linux distributions are provided.

 Python-Ssdeep (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Python-Ssdeep homepage is located at https://github.com/DinoTools/python-ssdeep.

 If not available as a package for your Linux distribution, the best way to install python-ssdeep is through pip.

 .. code-block:: sh

         # pip install ssdeep

-RabbitMQ (optional)
-^^^^^^^^^^^^^^^^^^^

-RabbitMQ homepage is located at http://www.rabbitmq.com/.
-RabbitMQ is a high-performance AMQP-compliant message broker written in Erlang and it's needed just if you want to play with Thug distributed mode.

-If not available as a package for your Linux distribution, change distribution!

 Pika (optional)